 typeof !== “undefined” vs. != null

-The typeof operator is relatively safe as it provides the identifier never to have been declared before.
-In many cases, == can be better because it tests for both null and undefined.
+The typeof operator is relatively safe as it provides the identifier never to have been declared.
+However, in many cases, == can be better because it tests for both null and undefined.

-if(typeof never_declared_var === "undefined") // no errors
+if(typeof never_declared_var === "undefined")

 If the variable is declared using either the var keyword as a function argument or a global variable, use the following code.